A Field Guide to the Real US–China Strategic Competition

 China’s model isn’t new.
 It draws on imperial statecraft, upgraded with AI, surveillance, and bureaucratic precision.

-Understanding this continuity reveals both its strengths and brittle seams.
+Understanding this continuity reveals both the framework's strengths and its brittle seams.

 Start here: